timkoopmans/scylla-crypto-ticker-rs/README.md

-# ScyllaDB demo with Binance L2 Order Books
+# ScyllaDB Crypto Ticker

-This is a demo of ScyllaDB with [Binance L2 Order Books](https://www.binance.com/en/support/faq/understanding-order-book-and-market-depth-da311403b10347f09ff783a2525c8aa6).
+This is a demo of ScyllaDB with [Binance websocket market streams](https://binance-docs.github.io/apidocs/spot/en/#websocket-market-streams).
-It is a simple binary that charts bid or ask price depth for a given pair.
+It is a simple binary that charts live prices at 2 second resolution for a given pair.

 ## Example Output

-    cargo run -p scylladb-order-book-rs btc usdt
+    cargo run -p scylla-crypto-ticker eth usdt

 ![img.png](img.png)